 I cannot stress enough how very different these two hotels are, and yet I felt at home in both.
-While the Pacific Rim had amazing modern design, cool, understated, and in perfect balance with such a stylish city, the Whistler branch was quite the opposite.
+While the Pacific Rim had an amazing modern design, cool, understated, and in perfect balance with such a stylish city, the Whistler branch was quite the opposite.

 Nestled at the foot of Blackcomb Mountain in Whistler Village, it sits not far from the Sea to Sky Highway in one hell of a stunning location in BC.
-To be honest, the European I am I was very sceptical of the use of the word “chateau” in a North American context, and had researched the hotel online beforehand.
+To be honest, the European I am I was very skeptical of the use of the word “chateau” in a North American context and had researched the hotel online beforehand.
 While I am admittedly not a fan of its exterior, I can only admire what awaits inside.

 I was travelling with the group from Virgin Atlantic as part of their inaugural flight from London to Vancouver, and we were given a very warm welcome by a First Nations group.
 Right afterwards, I joined the champagne reception in a wonderful lounge on the 5th floor, which looked out onto the outdoor pools and jacuzzies, with the mountains and the forest right behind.

 Incredibly pink and cream wallpapered corridors lead to the guest rooms.
 A bit of a surprise after the huge and wide lobby with all the stone features, but very cosy and elegant at the same time.

 On entering the room, I discovered another welcome gift: a personalised card and a very tasty aperitif!
 That homemade jam was to die for, and so was the charcuterie.
 Nothing better than a beautifully presented and yummy snack after a 3-hour bus ride.